ThomasToka/MarlinFirmware/README.md

 - watch your g-code for the x position of your purge lines. your bad now starts exactly at x=0 and y=0

 2.)
-- best is to start with leveled bed
+- best is to start with a leveled bed
 - flash the firmware
 - reset to defaults via screen
-- heat up nozzle end bed to your desired temerature
+- heat up nozzle and bed to your desired temerature
 - g28
 - got to leveling on the screen
 - got to point 1